-Take advantage of government scheme for electric car chargers if you meet the criteria
+Take advantage of the government scheme for electric car chargers if you meet the criteria

 Reducing your emissions isn’t just about your home and the improvements you make to it.
 You can also go greener once you leave your house in your car, with government grants in place to assist you with electric vehicles…